ckntav/rChEA3/README.md

 ## Quick start

-This quick example demonstrates how to conveniently interogate the ChEA3 tool.
+This quick example demonstrates how to conveniently interrogate the ChEA3 tool.

 ``` r
 library(rChEA3)